olalonde/proof-of-assets/README.md

 TODO...

-The assets proof is done by signing an identifier with all private keys in a Bitcoin wallet.
+The assets proof is done by signing an identifier with all the private keys in a Bitcoin wallet.
+A signature can also be done using a private extended key (from HD wallets) and published with its chain code (TODO).

 ### Serialized data formats (draft)